jeepfreyy/DEVKADA/README.md

 ### Resend (Optional - for emails)

 1. Sign up at [Resend.com](https://resend.com/)
-2. Verify your domain (or use their test domain)
-3. Get your API key from dashboard
+2. Get your API key from dashboard
+3. **For testing**: Use `onboarding@resend.dev` as `RESEND_FROM_EMAIL` (no verification needed)
+4. **For production**: Verify your domain in Resend dashboard and use your verified domain
-4. Free tier: 3,000 emails/month
+5. Free tier: 3,000 emails/month

+**Important**: Resend requires verified domains.
+Free domains (like Vercel's default domains) won't work.
+Use `onboarding@resend.dev` for testing, or verify your own domain for production.

 ### OpenWeatherMap (Optional - for weather)